wheat-thin-wiens/dotfiles/dotfiles_README.md

 4. Changes should take effect immediately upon saving the file.
 If not, simply quit and reopen alacritty.
 5. Neofetch will automatically adopt the new colorscheme that was just set for alacritty.

+### midnight commander

+1. Place theme files in `~/.local/share/mc/skins`
+2. Change theme in mc config in the `~/dotfiles/.config/mc/ini` file.
+Simply change the name of the theme on line 86.

 ### Neovim